jewelsofthought/neshama/site/posts/freedom/week_6/yesod.md

 <div class="abstract">

 Bonding is on the same line of the mystical Tree of Life as Knowledge and Harmony.
 In the sphere of Knowledge, we become one with an idea.
-In Harmony, we’re doing in the heart what Knowledge does in the mind.
+In Harmony, we're doing in the heart what Knowledge does in the mind.
 Now, with Bonding, we duplicate that dynamic of connecting, but this time in the interpersonal arena.

-In these connections, we’re looking for intimacy of some sort.
+In these connections, we're looking for intimacy of some sort.
 That requires vulnerability, a putting aside of the ego: to know something intimately means to let go of your own way of knowing the world, and look at it from another perspective.
 You want to understand the thing as it is&mdash;not as you would like it to be.
 To love intimately means the same thing.
-If you don’t get your ego out of the way, someone else is not going to risk opening their heart to you.
-They don’t trust you, because the ego makes playthings of other’s most intimate lives.
+If you don't get your ego out of the way, someone else is not going to risk opening their heart to you.
+They don't trust you, because the ego makes playthings of other's most intimate lives.
 Similarly with Bonding: in order to be really intimate, you can have no agenda.
 A vision for something?
 Yes.
 Agenda?
 No![^1]

 <p style="text-align: center; font-style: normal">
 *&nbsp;*&nbsp;*